 plastic outdoor toys (sandboxes, slides, play kitchens)

-These rigid plastic containers are accepted at the Drop Port Sites and the main Recycling Center on Mebane Bridge Road.
+These rigid plastic containers are accepted at the main Recycling Center on Mebane Bridge Road.

 There are also state bans on the following: Motor Vehicle Oil Filters and Oyster Shells.